What can you do for just a weekend in Paris?

 La Tour Montparnasse.

-We skipped going up the Eiffel for seeing it and all of Paris from the top of Montparnasse.
+We skipped going up the Eiffel for seeing it all a-twinkle and the whole city of Paris from the top of Montparnasse.
 Well worth the money!

 We loved seeing Le Tour Eiffel all sparkly.
 Magical.